takenet/textc-csharp/README.md

 You can specify that a token value should be added to the context if the syntax is matched, by using the plus (`+`) character after the token name declaration (which in this case is mandatory), like this:

 ```
-operation+:Word(sum) num1:Integer :Word?(and) num2:Integer
+command+:Word(sum) num1:Integer :Word?(and) num2:Integer
 ```

-Now the `operation` variable is in the context and if next user input is just `1 and 2` or even `1 2`, this syntax will be matched.
+Now, if there's a match for this syntax, the `command` variable will be added to the context with the token value (`sum`) and if next user input is something like `1 and 2` or even `1 2`, this syntax will be matched.
+This kind of token is called **contextual**.

 By default, the syntax parsing is done from left to right and a match can happen even if still is some text input to be consumed.